dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 xset -dpms
 xset s off
 while true; do
-/usr/bin/midori -e Fullscreen -a http://website-to-open.com
+/usr/bin/midori -e Fullscreen -a http://dyscribe.com
 done
 {% endhighlight %}

 Close the edited file by hitting `ctrl - X` and save your changes by pressing `y` and `enter`.
 We now have a script that will open a _Midori_ browser with the given url for us.
+Remember to customize the url in the code snippet (`http://dyscribe.com`) with the actual website you want to open in the browser, otherwise it will open this website here.

-To make it an executable file (that we will automatically run later on) we type:
+To make our dashboard script an executable file (that we will run automatically during the next step) we type first change the chmod settings:

 `sudo chmod 755 dashboard.sh`